A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Introduction

-The evolution of the physical system can then be approximated by a multiphasic surface diffusion flow.
-This motion can be viewed as the $H^{-1}$ gradient flow of \eqref{per_multip_phase_intro} which ensure its decay while maintaining the volume of each phase locally.
+The evolution of the liquid-vapor-solid system toward equilibrium can be approximated by a multiphasic surface diffusion flow.
+This motion can be viewed as the $H^{-1}$ gradient flow of the energy \eqref{per_multip_phase_intro} which ensures its decay while maintaining locally the volume of each phase.
 In particular, the normal velocity $V_{ij}$ at the interface $\Gamma_{ij}$ reads as